 Editor’s note: Kathleen Johnson PharmD ’78, chair of the Titus Family Department of Clinical Pharmacy and Pharmaceutical Economics & Policy at USC, died after an accident in 2012; her daughter Kimberly started the PharmD program at the USC School of Pharmacy that same autumn.

-If you have questions or comments on this article, go to Mailbag.
+If you have questions or comments on this article, go write to us.